valencik/mastersAPSC/documents/thesis/thesis.md

 They are written to a JSON object before being served to the web application, for example.
 Additionally they can be written to `gexf`, `GML`, `GraphML` and [others](http://networkx.readthedocs.org/en/latest/reference/readwrite.html).
 These files can then be imported into other analysis applications like Gephi.
-Example code for exporting the 1989 data to `gexf` format is available at `include link!!!`.
+Example code for exporting the 1989 data to `gexf` format is available at [github.com/valencik/mastersAPSC](https://github.com/valencik/mastersAPSC).